Family Law Cases in Cook County

 Helping Clients Resolve Complex Divorce Issues in Cook, McHenry, DuPage, & Lake Counties

-Filing for divorce is a very stressful and emotionally difficult decision to make, and it becomes even harder when you don’t have a reliable guide to help you through the process.
-Rest assured, our Barrington family lawyers are with you every step of the way from the moment you first consider divorce until the very end when the judge signs your final decree.
+Filing for divorce is a very stressful and emotionally difficult decision to make, and it becomes even harder when you don’t have a reliable guide to help you through the process or mediation.
+Rest assured, our Barrington lawyers are with you every step of the way from the moment you first consider divorce until the very end when the judge signs your final decree.

 We serve residents of Cook, McHenry, DuPage, and Lake Counties.
 Call our firm at

 Our attorneys take a client-focused approach to every case our firm handles.
 We will work closely with you from your initial consultation to the resolution of your case to ensure your needs, wishes, and goals are thoroughly represented.
 We believe in maintaining an open, transparent line of communication with our clients, so you are never left wondering about the status of your case.
 You will always be the first to know when something changes or when we are made aware of amendments to laws we believe would benefit your case.

 Ways We Can Help YouFamily Law Cases We Handle